 Hells to Consider Skipping

-If you are short on time or your child is getting cranky, you might want to skip:
+If you are short on time or your child is getting cranky, you might skip these:

-- Oniyama Jigoku (Crocodile Hell): They keep crocodiles here using the heat of the water.
-While animals are usually a hit, the enclosures can feel a bit cramped, and the smell can be strong.
+- Oniyama Jigoku (Crocodile Hell): Crocodiles are kept here using the heat of the water.
+Animals are usually a hit, but the enclosures can feel cramped and the smell can be strong.

-- Chinoike Jigoku (Blood Pond Hell) & Tatsumaki Jigoku (Geyser): These are the two located 3km away.
-While the red water is cool, the extra travel time might push a toddler over the edge.
+- Chinoike Jigoku (Blood Pond Hell) & Tatsumaki Jigoku (Geyser): These are the two sites 3km away.
+The red water is cool, but the extra travel time can push a toddler over the edge.

 Logistics: Getting Around Beppu with a Stroller

-Beppu is a city of slopes.
-The Hells are located uphill from the main Beppu Station.
+Beppu is a city of slopes, and the Hells sit uphill from the main Beppu Station.

 Bus vs. Taxi

 - Bus: The local “Kamenoi Bus” connects the station to the Hells (Kannawa stop).
-However, these buses can get very crowded with tourists.
-Folding up a stroller while holding a toddler on a packed bus is stressful.
+These buses get very crowded with tourists, and folding a stroller while holding a toddler on a packed bus is stressful.

-- Taxi: From Beppu Station to the Kannawa Hells area is about a 15-20 minute ride and costs roughly 1,500–2,000 JPY.
-For the sake of sanity, we recommend taking a taxi to the starting point (Umi Jigoku) to save your energy for walking the gardens.
+- Taxi: Beppu Station to the Kannawa Hells is about a 15–20 minute ride for roughly 1,500–2,000 JPY.
+For the sake of sanity, we recommend a taxi to the starting point (Umi Jigoku) to save energy for the gardens.

-- Rental Car: If you are following a larger route, driving is the easiest option.
-Most Hells have free parking.
-If you are planning a wider trip, check out our 7-Day Kyushu Family Itinerary: Fukuoka, Beppu, and Kumamoto by Train to see how Beppu fits into a week-long schedule.
+- Rental Car: For a larger route, driving is easiest, and most Hells have free parking.
+If you are planning a wider trip, see our 7-Day Kyushu Family Itinerary: Fukuoka, Beppu, and Kumamoto by Train to see how Beppu fits into a week.

 Steam Cooking Lunch (Jigoku Mushi)

-A must-do experience in the Kannawa area is “Jigoku Mushi,” where you steam your own food using the hot spring steam.
-The Jigoku Mushi Kobo Kannawa center is popular.
+A must-do in the Kannawa area is “Jigoku Mushi,” where you steam your own food using the hot spring steam.
+The Jigoku Mushi Kobo Kannawa center is the popular choice.

-- Kid Factor: Kids love putting the baskets of corn, sweet potatoes, and eggs into the steam chambers (with help!).
+- Kid Factor: Kids love loading baskets of corn, sweet potatoes, and eggs into the steam chambers (with help!).
 It’s healthy, plain food that even picky eaters usually accept.

 - Wait Times: It is very popular.
 Go early (around 11:00 AM) to avoid long waits with hungry children.